utah-cs4470-sp25/class/spec.md

 The type of a function call expression is the return type of the function.
-Function calls can refer to either other functions defined in the same file, or to builtin functions.
+Function calls can refer to either other functions defined in the same file, or to built-in functions.

 Precedence is necessary to disambiguate certain constructs.
 The binding strength is: